bendavisnc/resume.md/markdown/ben.md

 <!-- You have to wrap the "left" and "right" half of these headings in spans by
 hand -->

+### <span>Software Engineer, Comcast</span> <span>Oct 2021 -- Dec 2023</span>
+- Designed and implemented new API endpoints and enhanced existing services built with the typelevel Http4s framework.
+- Performed code optimizations and bug fixes in domains such as subscription management logic.
+- Led the upgrade initiative of several internal and external dependencies such as cats and scala3 for project stability and performance.
+- Configured CI/CD pipelines and updated configuration settings across multiple services to align with build scripts and ensure consistent deployment processes.
+- Strengthened error handling mechanisms and updated test cases to ensure robustness in services.

 ### <span>Software Engineer, Signalpath</span> <span>Feb 2019 -- Nov 2020</span>